 Dannielle is a university student undertaking a degree at the University of Melbourne.
 She was successful in applying for a Youth Grant to help her stay at International House during the course of her school year, which helped her conquer her fear of accents and discover her passion for sociology.
-Youth Grants applications for 2017 will open soon, so if you have a special goal you want to achieve and need support, get ready to apply!

 “When I initially applied for the 2016 Deaf Children Australia Youth Grant, I asked for funding so that I could continue living at the University of Melbourne’s International House.
 I needed this funding so that I could focus on my studies and engage more within the community around me.
 At the time, I did not know exactly what opportunities would arise, only that I wished to take them as they came.
 Now, on the other side of the academic year, I can gratefully say how fortunate I was in terms of the various leadership and academic opportunities that came my way.